imreburn/Wavelength-Reference/docs/config.md

 ### Dynamic scan

-- Users can run multiple scans with different power range settings.
+- Users can run multiple scans (up to 3) with different power range settings.
 Up to 3 scans can be run with a decrement.
 For example, 10 dBm initial power meter range, 3 dynamic range scans, 10 dB decrement will lead to the first scan with 10 dBm range, the second with 0, the last with -10.
 The minimum power meter range is -70 dBm.
 An error message will be shown if the range lower than -70 is necessary for the given parameters.

 ---